 More About Jeff

-NOAA's estuary web site has information about Jeff and his work with the Chesapeake Bay National Esturarine Reserve in the Meet an Expert section of their student materials.
+NOAA's estuary web site had information about Jeff and his work with the Chesapeake Bay National Esturarine Reserve in the Meet an Expertsection of their student materials now available on archive.org.